I. Outlook

 - Permission Management: Manages user permissions and access within spaces, ensuring a secure and orderly communication environment.

-The Towns protocol offers users a secure and flexible communication platform through decentralization, privacy protection, and efficient messaging capabilities, particularly suitable for social applications that require high privacy guarantees.
-However, its reliance on blockchain, cost issues, and governance structure challenges also need to be considered in practical applications.
+The Towns protocol offers users a secure and flexible communication platform through decentralization, privacy protection, and efficient messaging capabilities, making it particularly suitable for social applications that require high privacy guarantees.
+However, its reliance on blockchain, cost issues, and challenges in governance structures also need to be considered in practical applications.

 ## 2. Detailed Overview of Projects to Watch This Week

 2.1.
-Detailed Analysis of OpenZK, a Layer 2 Network Built on ZK Rollup Technology, Raised $6 Million from Animoca, Allowing Native Tokens to Pay Gas Fees
+Detailed Analysis of OpenZK, a Layer 2 Network Built on ZK Rollup Technology, with $6 Million Led by Animoca and Native Token for Gas Payments

 ++Introduction++